 Vidyamala Burch, author, meditation teacher, and Breathworks founder, will share her up-to-date thinking on the distinctive elements of the Breathworks approach, such as the importance of a systematic approach to mindfulness in daily life, breath-based mindful movement, and the core theory of the Breathworks approach: learning to distinguish between primary suffering or experience (the basic unpleasant sensations in the body) and secondary suffering (the myriad ways we react to primary suffering mentally, emotionally and physically).

 We’ll do a deep dive into the fundamental cause of secondary suffering - resistance to unpleasant experience; and explore how using mindfulness to soften resistance can support us to accept primary suffering and reduce and/or overcome secondary suffering.

 The day will include a mix of theory and practice, so please wear loose comfortable clothing.

 Who is this event for?

 The masterclass is suitable for people coming for their own personal benefit, Health professionals and others who wish to incorporate mindfulness and compassion into their work with others, and mindfulness teachers and trainers.

-Mindfulness teachers and practitioners are also welcome to use this as a CPD opportunity in order to look at different ways to deliver mindfulness (Certificate of attendance with 6 hours CPD will be available on request).
+Mindfulness teachers and practitioners are also welcome to use this as a CPD opportunity in order to look at different ways to deliver mindfulness (a certificate of attendance with 5 hours CPD will be available on request).

 What Will Be Taught?